Add the lakeFS Helm repository helm repo add lakefs https://charts.lakefs.io # Deploy lakeFS with helm release "my-lakefs" helm install my-lakefs lakefs/lakefs

 Create a configuration file:

-Create a local directory to store objects:
+Create a local directories to store objects and metadata:

 Run the server: